DDimitris/recipes-of-a-psychopath/_posts/2020-02-29-galaktompoureko.md

     * 2 vanillins
     * Zest, of 1 lemon
     * A pinch of salt
-    * 30 gr butter, cold
-    * 6 sheets of phyllo dough
+    * 6 phyllo dough

-    **For the serving**
+    **For the syrup**

-    * Icing sugar as desired
+    * 3 cups of water
+    * 1 cinnamon stick
+    * 1.5 cups of granulated stevia
+    * 2tbsp honey
-    * Cinnamon powder as desired
+    * 1tsp gelatin powder
+    * 2 vanillins
   directions_markdown: |-

     **For the custard filling**

     1. In a pot, add the milk and stevia, and transfer over medium heat until the milk comes to a boil.
     2. Add the semolina and stir with a hand whisk, until the cream thickens.
-    3. Remove from the heat and add the vanilla extract, lemon zest, cold butter, and mix until the butter melts.
+    3. Remove from the heat and add the vanilla extract, lemon zest, and mix.
     4. Add the yolks, salt, and mix.
     5. Transfer the custard into a bowl, cover with plastic wrap, and place it into the refrigerator to cool for ~30'.
 Make sure that the plastic wrap touches the surface of the custard, so it does not make a crust while cooling.